daffainfo/ctf-writeup/VishwaCTF 2023/Mascot/README.md

 > Very gracious host!!

 ## About the Challenge
-We have been given a website where we can play tic-tac-toe games.
+We were given a website where we can play tic-tac-toe games.

 ![preview](images/preview.png)